-$$\bar{y} = \min{y} \sum{k=1}^{N'} [g(|y - x(t_k)|) - f(t_k)]^2$$ , (19)
+$$\bar{y} = \min{y} \sum{k=1}^{N'} \left[g(|y - x(t_k)|) - f(t_k) \right]^2$$ , (19)

-Solving this least-squares minimization is straightforward, but certain assumptions for workability and precision are needed.
-It is assumed that the form of g(r) is known by the agents for the algorithm to work.
+Solving this least-squares minimization is quite straightforward, but the technique requires certain assumptions.
+Firstly, it is assumed that the form of g(r) is known by the agents.
 For certain classes of targets and scalar fields, we believe this assumption to be fair.
-For precisely estimating a target's position, we also assume that only one target is within sensing range, or that target sensing radii do not overlap significantly, so that one target is much closer to the agents than any other target.
-When the sensing radii are small compared to the average distance between targets, these assumptions should hold true.
-If, instead they prove to be invalid for the particular system at hand, other methods such as gradient estimation could be used.
+Secondly, it is assumed that only one target is nearby, or that one target is much closer to the agents than any other target.
+When the sensing radius is small compared to the average distance between targets, these assumptions should hold true.
+If, however, these assumptions are invalid for the particular system at hand, other methods such as gradient estimation could be employed.

-If the estimated position of the target stabilizes, it is considered to have been located, and the agents register the position of the target and return to the searching phase: the model signal g(r) from the registered target will be subtracted from further sensor readings so that it is not detected again, a form of destructive searching.
+If the estimated position of the target stabilizes, it is considered to have been located, and the agents register the position of the target and return to the searching phase.
+The model signal g(r) from the registered target will be subtracted from further sensor readings so that it is not detected again, a form of destructive searching.
 We thus modify Eq.
 1 to read: